Overview

 - Definition: The military demarcation line approximately 740 km long between the Indian-administered and Pakistani-administered parts of the former princely state of Jammu and Kashmir; it is not a legally recognised international boundary but serves as the de facto border.
 Unlike the International Border (IB) further south which is demarcated and fenced, and unlike the Line of Actual Control (LAC) with China which exists only as differing perceptions, the LoC is a surveyed, delineated line agreed upon by both militaries but subject to periodic violations.

 - Context: Originally drawn as the ceasefire line on 27 July 1949 following the Indo-Pakistani War of 1947-48, under UN supervision (Karachi Agreement).
 It was converted into the "Line of Control" by the Simla Agreement signed on 2 July 1972 between PM Indira Gandhi and President Zulfikar Ali Bhutto following India's decisive victory in the 1971 war, with both sides agreeing that "neither side shall seek to alter it unilaterally."
 The actual demarcation process took until December 1972 to complete.
 The LoC is roughly the same as the original 1949 ceasefire line, with minor adjustments.
 On 25 February 2021, the DGMOs of India and Pakistan agreed to strictly observe all ceasefire agreements along the LoC, bringing significant relief to border civilians.
-Following the Pahalgam terror attack in April 2025, Pakistan suspended the Simla Agreement — a step India considered a violation of bilateral commitments.
+Following the Pahalgam terror attack (22 April 2025, 26 killed) and Operation Sindoor (7 May 2025), Pakistan suspended the Simla Agreement — a step India considers a violation of bilateral commitments.
+India reciprocated by suspending the Indus Waters Treaty.
+The LoC has been on elevated alert since.

 - UPSC Relevance: GS3 Internal Security and GS2 International Relations — Prelims tests the distinction between LoC (India-Pakistan, Simla Agreement 1972), LAC (India-China, never demarcated), and International Border (IB, surveyed and fenced).
 Mains links the LoC to cross-border terrorism, the February 2021 ceasefire agreement, the Shimla Agreement's bilateralism principle (India cites this to reject third-party mediation on Kashmir), and the post-Pahalgam escalation (2025).
 The LoC is central to any India-Pakistan border management, Kashmir, or cross-border terrorism question.